Olympic National Park Snowshoe Tours

 Snow on Hurricane Ridge can last into July but usually there is only sufficient and continuous snow for Olympic National Park snowshoeing through March or April.
 A good way to check the current Hurricane Ridge snow levels is to look at the Hurricane Ridge webcam.
 Slow melting snow in Olympic National Park enables a diversity of subalpine plants and animals to survive during dry summer conditions.

-Advantanges to Winter Travel and Olympic National Park Snowshoeing
+Advantanges to Winter Travel

 Port Angles experiences a plethora of summer visitors so those who visit from December to March will find lower lodging rates and fewer requirements for advanced planning (allowing you to make snap decisions based on the weather).
 The exception is during the week around Christmas and New Years when the Hurricane Ridge road is scheduled to be open daily and visitors abound.